Here’s a sample resume we recently produced for a marketing manager in Singapore:

 - Before you start sending out applications, get a free CV Feedback Session with our team.

-If you found this article on marketing resume sample useful, you might also like:
+If you found this article on Marketing Manager resume sample useful, you might also like: